 Children run through 40 words, some of which make sense eg. queen, haunt, wove and some which don’t (nonsense words) eg. floost, woats, gax.

 Year 2 children who did not pass in Year 1 also have to retake the test and these results are published also.
 In 2018, 2 children retook the test, both of whom were not with us during Year R or Year 1.
-Both passed the test.
+In 2019.
+1 child retook the test.
+In all cases, the children passed the test meaning their phonics is on track to achieve Age Related Expectations (ARE) in reading at the end of Year 2.

 The table below shows the % of children achieving a pass in Year 1: